ewendel/react-workshop/readme.md

 Note: you should still use the `Tweet` component created earlier to render each individual tweet.

-### Task 4: TweetMap
+### Task 4: Tweets on a map

 Time to plot where on earth all these tweets are coming from!

-You can find plenty of components made by other people at http://react-components.com.
+You can find plenty of React components made by other people at http://react-components.com.
 We will use the component called `react-googlemaps` (ensure that you choose the right package, as there are others with similar names).

-Now run `npm install` to install this package.
+Now run `npm install <package name>` to install this package.

 Create a `TweetMap` component that you use from the `Dashboard` component.
 This new component should `render` a top-level div with the CSS class `tweet-map`.
 With the help of the `react-googlemaps` documentation, render a simple map into this div.

-These map settings are a good starting point:
+These settings are a good starting point for the map:

 - `height`: 100%
 - `width`: 100%